 I'm thinking of coming back.
 What do I need to do?

-If you’re a Catholic wanting to come back to the Church, all you need to do is come back to Mass!
-Rediscover your faith and allow Jesus’ love and mercy to transform you in the Holy Mass.
+If you’re a Catholic wanting to come home to the Church, all you need to do is come back to Mass — rediscover the Catholic faith and receive the sacramental grace of the Holy Mass.

 Join us on Saturdays at 5 p.m., or Sundays at 9 a.m., 11 a.m., and 5 p.m.

-Fill out a connect card after Mass, which you’ll find at a table in the Gathering Area near the doors to the sanctuary.
-This will allow us to reach out to you with important information you might need.
+After Mass, fill out a connect card at the welcome table in the Gathering Area.
+This will allow us to reach out to you with important information you need to know.

 What if I'm not Catholic but I feel drawn to the Church?

-Contact us using the form below, or email Sandy at email@example.com to get started.
+Email email@example.com or contact us using the form below to get started.